ayushhurdey/C-Project/README.md

    It's login system explicitly depends on the file "Test.txt".
    Its database is written in the file "DATABASE.txt".
    It has a biased login system which contains command as per your authorisation:
-     1.Admin-Admin has the authority to add new,delete,modify,see details of any student.
+     1.Admin-> Admin has the authority to add new,delete,modify,see details of any student.
-     2.User- User has the authority to see details and change password of his/her only.
+     2.User->  User has the authority to see details and change password of his/her only.